-When drawing a stroke of an outline, a fill style is used to fill the area covered by the stroke.
-Typically, this fill style is a solid color, picked from the color panel, but all fill types are supported as a fill style of a stroke area.
+When drawing a stroke of an outline, a fill style is used to fill the region covered by the stroke.
+Typically, this fill style is a solid color, picked from the color panel, but all fill types are supported as a fill style of a stroke region.
 This means that an outline stroke can be drawn using gradient, tiling pattern or noise styles as well.

-When drawing an outline stroke with a gradient, a gradient attribute can be used to determine how to draw the colors of the gradient.
-When drawing in Normal mode, the gradient is filling the area covered by the stroke as it would be a regular shape.
+When drawing an outline stroke with a gradient, the Stroke gradient attribute can be used to determine how to draw the colors of the gradient.
+When drawing in Normal mode, the gradient is filling the region covered by the stroke as it would be a regular shape.
 With the Across Stroke mode, the gradient colors are drawn in parallel with the outline shape.
 With the Along Stroke mode, the gradient colors are drawn along the outline shape.

 The fill style of a stroke outline can be selected from the corresponding fill type panels (color, gradient, pattern or noise fill panels), from the stroke panel, or from the Appearance panel.

 A stroke style of an outline, may have its own opacity and transparency settings.
 These can be set from the Appearance panel.